Skip to content

 Override vibetuner_app fixture to supply a custom FastAPI app instance.

-vibetuner_db — Temporary MongoDB Database
+vibetuner_db — Shared MongoDB Test Database

 async def test_create_post(vibetuner_db):